Jean's Bible Study Topics of the New Testament

 Jn 13,1-17

-· (14n) Servant Ø Ministry of helps takes the last place as a better service to you -- Jesus knew His hour had come, that He would soon depart from this world and go back to the Father, having loved His own, He faithfully loved them to the end.
+(14n) Servant >> Ministry of helps >> Helpers take the last place as a better service to you -- Jesus knew His hour had come, that He would soon depart from this world and go back to the Father.
 Faithfulness is one of the fruits of the Spirit.
-Satan had already been working in Judas Iscariot to betray the Lord, knowing that the Father had given all things into His hand, both heaven and earth and authority over all mankind, yet He rose from the supper table and laid aside His garments, and taking a towel He girded Himself and became a servant to His disciples and washed their feet.
-When He came to Simon Peter, he refused to let the Lord wash his feet, believing he was unworthy, and he was, but Jesus told Him that if He didn’t wash him, he would have no part with Him, saying ‘What I do, you do not understand now, but will understand later.’
-Then Peter the zealot wanted the Lord to give him a bath, but Jesus said, "He who has bathed needs only to wash his feet, but is completely clean, and you are clean, but not all of you."
-This Jesus was speaking about Judas Iscariot who was about to betray Him.
-The Holy Spirit had already cleansed Peter, who was walking through this world soiled his feet with dust, but the rest of him was clean.
-Dirt represents sin, and we Christians do sin, and along the way we need to wash our feet occasionally in the washing of the water with the word.
-The Holy Spirit has cleansed us as we have been born of the Spirit, but not all of us, for there will always be wolves and false brethren within the assembly of the righteous.
-When Jesus said in verse 10, “but not all of you,” He was referring to Peter’s feet, but he was also referring to Judas, meaning not all of the disciples.
-Judas was not clean, because there was no faith in him, though he walked with Jesus for 3 ½ years and witnessed uncountable miracles.
+Satan had already been working in Judas Iscariot to betray the Lord, knowing that the Father had given into His hand heaven and earth and all mankind, yet Jesus rose from the supper table and laid aside His garments, and taking a towel He girded Himself and became a servant to His disciples.
+When He came to Simon Peter, he refused to let the Lord wash his feet, knowing he was unworthy, but Jesus told Him that if He didn’t wash, Peter would have no part with Him.
+Then Peter the zealot wanted the Lord to wash his hands and his heard, suggesting that Peter had some bad thoughts that translated into actions, but Jesus said, "He who has bathed needs only to wash his feet, but is completely clean, and you are clean, but not all of you."
+He was speaking about Judas Iscariot who was about to betray Him.
+The Holy Spirit had already cleansed Peter, represented by baptism, but he had since soiled his feet with dust carrying the gospel.
+Dirt represents sin, and we Christians do sin, and occasionally we need to wash our feet.
+Being born of God the Holy Spirit has cleansed us, but not all of us, for there will always be wolves and false brethren in assembly with us.
+Judas was not clean, because there was no faith in him, though he walked with Jesus and witnessed innumerable miracles.

 Jn 13-1

-· (2c) Responsible to avoid offending God Ø Keep your commitments Ø Complete God’s calling in your ministry Ø Christ did as our example
+(2c) Responsibility >> Avoid offending God >> Keep your commitments >> Complete God’s calling in your ministry >> Christ did as our example

-· (87c) Thy kingdom come Ø Obey all the will of God Ø Jesus obeys all of the Father’s will
+(87c) Thy kingdom come >> Obedience >> Jesus obeyed all the Father’s will

-· (102b) Loyalty (Faithful to the end) (Key verse)
+(102b) Loyalty (Key verse)

-· (165g) Works of the devil Ø Manifestations of the devil Ø Do not partake of the world Ø Be in the world but not of the world
+(165g) Works of the devil >> Manifestations of the devil >> Do not partake of the world >> Be in the world but not of the world

-· (170g) Works of the devil Ø Manifestations of the devil Ø Outward appearance Ø Temporary Ø This life is temporary
+(170g) Works of the devil >> Manifestations of the devil >> Outward appearance >> Temporary >> This life is temporary

-· (210b) Salvation Ø The salvation of God Ø Jesus is our sacrifice Ø Jesus goes to the cross willingly
+(210b) Salvation >> The salvation of God >> Jesus is our sacrifice >> Jesus goes to the cross willingly

-· (213j) Sovereignty Ø God is infinite Ø Jesus owns you Ø His will becomes our will Ø As a master owns a servant
+(213j) Sovereignty >> God is infinite >> Jesus owns you >> His will becomes our will >> As a master owns a servant

 Jn 13-2

-· (21c) Sin Ø Disobedience Ø Unfaithful
+(21c) Sin >> Disobedience >> Unfaithful

-· (185l) Works of the devil Ø The result of lawlessness Ø Blasphemy Ø Unwilling to obey the revelation from heaven Ø Unwilling to walk in God’s freedom -- This verse goes with verse 18
+(185l) Works of the devil >> The result of lawlessness >> Blasphemy >> Unwilling to obey the revelation from heaven >> Unwilling to walk in God’s freedom -- This verse goes with verse 18

 Jn 13,3-17

-· (5m) Responsibility Ø Jesus’ yoke of obedience Ø Our obligation to shepherd the flock
+(5m) Responsibility >> Jesus’ yoke of obedience >> Our obligation to shepherd the flock

-· (13k) Serve God though small in stature Ø Greatest is the least – Jesus was not only the greatest man who ever lived, He was also the greatest servant of all, and His feet-washing lesson communicated that being a servant is what made Him great.
-People have an affinity to form classes, and then to preside over others in the highest class and lord themselves over other people.
-This feet-washing exercise was designed to address this problem by making the statement that no one is too big to serve.
-Jesus explained that washing the disciples’ feet was a symbol of servant-hood toward one another.
-We caught on to baptism and communion, but feet washing never became popular in the church.
-We don’t wash each other’s feet because servant-hood is not in our hearts.
+(13k) Servant >> Serve God though small in stature >> Greatest is the least – Jesus was not only the greatest man who ever lived, He was also the greatest servant of all, and His foot-washing lesson communicated that.
+People have an affinity to form classes, and then to preside over those classes.
+Foot-washing was designed to address this problem by making the statement that no one is too big to serve.
+Baptism and communion caught on, but foot-washing never did.
+We don’t wash each other’s feet because servanthood is not in our hearts.
 That is not to say if we were to start washing one another’s feet, we would become servants of one another; such changes originate from the heart.
-However, if we did incorporate servant-hood into our behavior, the result would be unity.
-Often when there is a need, people rush to meet them.
-In that sense servant-hood is alive in the church and even in the world in times of crisis, but true servant-hood goes beyond mere heroism; it even goes beyond meeting each other’s needs.
-To have a perpetual attitude of a servant is the point that Jesus was trying to bring across to us by washing His disciples’ feet.
+If we did incorporate servanthood in our behavior, the result would be unity.
+Often when there is a need, people rush to meet it.
+In that sense servanthood is still alive in the Church and even in the world in times of crisis, but true servanthood goes beyond mere heroism.
+Being a true servant is a state of being, which is true also of the fruits of the Spirit.

-· (37i) Judgment Ø Blood of Jesus Ø He emptied Himself Ø From equality with God to human frailty
+(37i) Judgment >> Blood of Jesus >> He emptied Himself >> From equality with God to human frailty

-· (45f) Judgment Ø Believer’s sin Ø Through His Son Ø Jesus absorbed sin of the church
+(45f) Judgment >> Believer’s sin >> Through His Son >> Jesus absorbed sin of the Church

-· (103g) Thy kingdom come Ø Purifying process Ø Spirit like water Ø Anointing cleanses you from the practice of sin
+(103g) Thy kingdom come >> Purifying process >> Spirit like water >> Anointing cleanses you from the practice of sin

-· (114i) Thy kingdom come Ø Working the grace of God Ø Jesus does God’s work Ø All His works are what the Father does
+(114i) Thy kingdom come >> Faith >> Working the grace of God >> Jesus does God’s work >> All His works are what the Father does

-· (123l) Thy kingdom come Ø Manifestations of faith Ø Love Ø Spiritual affection Ø Being in love with the body of Christ Ø Affection of Christ
+(123l) Thy kingdom come >> Manifestations of faith >> Love >> Spiritual affection >> Being in love with the body of Christ >> Affection of Christ

 Jn 13,3-11

-· (208i) Salvation Ø The salvation of God Ø Personal relationship Ø Being the friend of God Ø Having fellowship with God
+(208i) Salvation >> The salvation of God >> Personal relationship >> Being the friend of God >> Having fellowship with God

 Jn 13,3-5